 How to spend a weekend in Windsor

-Windsor’s only 30 miles west of London, and is easy to get to by train.
+Windsor’s only 30 miles west of London, and easy to get to by train.
 Frequent services run between London Paddington and Windsor and Eton Central station (35 minutes) or from London Waterloo to Windsor and Eton Riverside station (50 minutes), both close to the town centre.
 You can also easily get to Windsor from Heathrow airport by either bus or train.

 Once you arrive in Windsor, check in to the M Gallery Castle Hotel on the High Street.
 It’s just a few minutes away from Windsor Castle and opposite the Guildhall where Prince Charles and Camilla Parker Bowles got married.
 The hotel is one of the oldest buildings in Windsor and started life as the Mermaid Inn, brewing beer and cider for Windsor residents.